opexdev/core/README.md

 </p>

 <p align="center">
-Core is a Kotlin based cryptocurrency exchange and matching engine from the **OPEX** project.
+Core is a Kotlin based cryptocurrency exchange and matching engine from the <b>OPEX</b> project.
 This extendable and microservice project work as a vanilla core for running cryptocurrency exchanges.
 </p>